 - In the bowl of your stand mixer, or a large bowl if kneading by hand, combine the flour, instant yeast (*see note before starting if substituting active dry yeast), and salt.
 Stir together.

-- Add to the bowl the canola oil, whole egg, egg yolks, and the very warm water.
+- Add to the bowl the canola oil, whole egg, egg yolks, honey, and the warm water.
 Stir all ingredients together.

 - Using the dough hook on your stand mixer, knead the dough on medium-high speed for about 8 minutes.
 You may need to stop the mixer and scrape down the sides of the bowl if the dough is pooling too much at the bottom.
 You may also need to add about 1/4 cup flour (maybe more if it is a very humid day) to the bowl.
 Do this if the dough is still very wet after mixing a few minutes.
 The dough should be very sticky to the touch after kneaded for some time, but should be able to stick together as one elastic ball.
 Alternatively, you can knead this dough by hand.
 I find this dough is easiest to knead right in the bowl if doing it by hand as it is very sticky.
 Add small amounts of flour as needed.